 - The IRB is not responsible for the academic quality of the research.

 Statement of Accountability and Responsibility

-The President, through the Assistant Vice President for Planning and Institutional Effectiveness and the Office of Planning and Institutional Effectiveness, shall be responsible for enforcing institutional research policies and procedures.
-The Office of Planning and Institutional Effectiveness shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention and remediation.
+The President, through the Vice President for Strategy and Organizational Effectiveness and the Office of Planning and Institutional Effectiveness, shall be responsible for enforcing institutional research policies and procedures.
+The Office of Planning and Institutional Effectiveness shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.